berquerant/lisel/README.md

 Arguments:
   [FILE]...
-          Target filenames, accepts one or two filenames.
+          Target filenames, accepts one (INDEX) or two filenames (INDEX and TARGET).

           2 files:
           The first file is INDEX, the second is TARGET.